marksowell/express/README.md

 ## Set Environment Variables

 In order to align with security best practices, do not use the .env file to set environment variables.
-Insead, set environment variables on the hosting platform that you're using instead.
+Insead, set environment variables on the hosting platform that you're using.
 This might include using a secret manager or a CI/CD pipeline.

 ### Heroku